Tim-Barton/Technology-Character-Sheets/README.md

 ## How to

-1. Start your sheet by searching through the Role and Specialisations, selecting each that conforms closest to *your current role*
+1. Start your sheet by searching through the [Roles and Specialisations](roles.md), selecting each that conforms closest to *your current role*

 2. Work through the Skill trees, picking the skills that you feel best align with your experience.
 There are two ways you can approach this: